cardinalcss/cardinalcss/README.md

 # Dependencies

-If you would like to install Cardinal the [Bower](http://bower.io/) package manager tool, you will first need to install [Node.js](http://nodejs.org/) on your machine or server.
+If you would like to install Cardinal with the [Bower](http://bower.io/) package manager tool, you will first need to install [Node.js](http://nodejs.org/) on your machine or server.
 Once you have Node.js installed, make sure npm is installed ([info here](http://blog.npmjs.org/post/85484771375/how-to-install-npm)), and use it to install Bower, like so:

 ```
 npm install -g bower